 The next day, Hawk returns to the ex-Army boy who holds the key to McCarthy’s fall and learns that Daniel was McCarthy’s “rough trade” years before.
 Daniel has proof of their steamy encounter, and Hawk knows just how explosive that evidence is, but he also learns that McCarthy destroyed Daniel in the process.
 Is he doing the same to Tim?

-As Hawk and Tim sit on the beach waiting to leave, Hawk says, “We lie about who we sleep with; I know it hurts you… but the lying gets easier.”
+As Hawk and Tim sit on the beach waiting to leave, Hawk says, “We lie about who we sleep with; I know it hurts you… But the lying gets easier.”
 Tim considers Hawks’ words and responds, “It isn’t who we sleep with; it’s who we love.”
 This is the first time the word love is mentioned, and Hawk doesn’t brush it to one side as we might expect.

 Back in Tim’s apartment in 1986, Hawk hears a thud and scream as Tim falls, getting out of the shower, badly cutting his leg.
 Rushing to his aid, Hawk helps him up before vigorously washing Tim’s blood from his hands, as Tim suggests it’s time Hawk had an AIDS test.
 Shocked, Hawk says, “It’s fine; I have no open cuts on my hands.”
 But Tim looks at him and says, “I’m not talking about my blood; I’m talking about your life.”
 As episode three draws to a close, Hawk waits with Tim in a San Francisco clinic, learning that Tim used to work there before his diagnosis, and as Hawk is called in for his test, the secret gay life he has kept locked away for so long suddenly spills out as the nurse asks him about his partners.
 Maybe Hawk isn’t willing to hide anymore, or perhaps the walls he has erected between his two lives are so high he doesn’t know how to break them down.
 Time will tell.